HankB/-HA-DS18B20/energy/README.md

 # Support energy monitoring

+Abandoned - please see <http://oak:8080/HankB/HA-energy> where this continues.

 This is used to monitor the energy used by the basement freezer using a TP-Link HS-110 smart outlet.
 Related to this is a script that monitors temperatyre using a DS18B20 temperature sensor connected to a Raspberry Pi Zero